War crimes in Afghanistan: Summary execution

+By the United States

 2003 homicide of Abdul Wali

 On 21 June 2003, David Passaro, a CIA contractor and former United States Army Ranger, killed Abdul Wali, a prisoner at a US base 10 mi south of Asadabad, in Kunar Province.
 Passaro was found guilty of one count of felony assault with a dangerous weapon and three counts of misdemeanor assault.
 On 10 August 2009, he was sentenced to 8 years and 4 months in prison.

 2010 Kandahar homicides

 During the summer of 2010, ISAF charged five United States Army soldiers with the murder of three Afghan civilians in Kandahar province and collecting their body parts as trophies in what came to be known as the Maywand District murders.
 In addition, seven soldiers were charged with crimes such as hashish use, impeding an investigation and attacking the whistleblower, Specialist Justin Stoner.
 Eleven of the twelve soldiers were convicted on various counts.